cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 ![](4.png)

-^Finally, assessment practices exert profound influence on learners and their experiences of higher education, so, taken together, I would like to investigate this misalignment, beginning with understanding instructors foundational beliefs about assessment practices in higher education, their approaches to assessment, and then exploring how those beliefs impact learner experiences.
+^Finally, assessment practices exert profound influence on learners and their experiences of higher education,